ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ### Run an already existing project

-To run an existing project, you'll need to
+To run an existing project, you need to:

 1. Configure the DDEV project.
 1. Start the DDEV project.